minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

      (ENTER YOUR PASSWORD, IF NECESSARY)
      (PRESS CONTROL-D OR ENTER "EXIT" TO EXIT THE SHELL)

-For versions of MySQL older than 4.1.3, substitute `/Library/StartupItems/MySQLCOM/MySQLCOM' with `/Library/StartupItems/MySQL/MySQL' above.

-If you do not use the Startup Item, enter the following command
+If you don't use the Startup Item, enter the following command sequence:
-sequence:

      shell> cd /usr/local/mysql
      shell> sudo ./bin/mysqld_safe